Talk to the Experts (888) 409-1115

 Senior Living Series

-The Louis Wood Grain Armchair, shown below, is a prime example from our carefully curated range of durable aluminum senior living chairs, tailored specifically for use in adult care and assisted facilities.
+The Louis Wood Grain Armchair, shown below, is a prime example from our carefully curated range of durable senior living chairs, tailored specifically for use in adult care and assisted facilities.
 Our senior living line includes many models with or without arms, all designed to withstand up to 500 lbs while remaining sturdy, stable, and safe for all users.
 Many, such as the Louis, offer wider seats for ease of transitioning from a wheelchair.
 Nylon glides ensure traction, preventing slips and falls.

 Metal Chairs & Stools